Novena to Mary, Untier of Knots

 Hymn: The Lord hears the cry of the poor – see Hymn No.23 on separate white Hymn sheets

-A Reading from the Holy Gospel according to John
+A Reading from the Holy Gospel according to Luke (1:46-56)

 The Gospel of the Lord.
-Praise to you Lord Jesus Christ.

-You are invited to ponder on how your individual decisions, actions or inactivity may contribute to the collective knots of injustice, poverty and inequality in today’s world
+You are invited to ponder on how your individual decisions, actions or inactivity may contribute to the collective knots of injustice and poverty in today’s world.

 Period of silence